qiaotian/hexo/source/_posts/shell_commands_about_file_operations.md

 title: Unix Shell Programming
 date: 2016-1=02-14
-tag: shell
+tag: SHELL
 ---

 ## grep (globally search a regular expression and print)
->grep is a command-line utility for searching plain-text data sets for lines matching a regular expression.
+grep is a command-line utility for searching plain-text data sets for lines matching a regular expression.
 Grep was originally developed for the Unix operating system, but is available today for all Unix-like systems.

 A simple example of a common usage of grep is the following, which searches the file fruitlist.txt for lines containing the text string apple:
 ```bash